-Export Tenable Nessus Agents
+Export Tenable Agents

-- To export agent data in Tenable Nessus Manager, see Export Agents in the Tenable Nessus User Guide. - To export agent data in Tenable Vulnerability Management, see Export Agents in the Tenable Vulnerability Management User Guide.
+- To export agent data in Tenable Nessus Manager, see Export Agents in the Tenable Nessus User Guide. - To export agent data in Tenable Vulnerability Management, see Export Linked Agents in the Tenable Vulnerability Management User Guide.

-Unlink a Tenable Nessus Agent
+Unlink a Tenable Agent

 When you manually unlink an agent, the agent disappears from the manager's linked agent listing, but the system retains related data for the period of time specified in agent settings.
 When you manually unlink an agent, the agent does not automatically relink to either Tenable Nessus Manager or Tenable Vulnerability Management.
+Unlinking an agent does not stop the agent service itself; the agent continues running on its host.

-Tip: Unlinking an agent refers to the act of removing the connection between the agent and it's manager, whether that be Tenable Nessus Manager or Tenable Vulnerability Management.
-If you want to remove or uninstall an agent from your machine, see Remove Tenable Nessus Agent.
+Tip: Unlinking an agent refers to the act of removing the connection between the agent and the manager, whether that be Tenable Nessus Manager or Tenable Vulnerability Management.
+If you want to remove or uninstall an agent from your machine, see Remove Tenable Agent.

-- To unlink an agent in Tenable Nessus Manager, see Unlink an Agent in the Tenable Nessus User Guide. - To unlink an agent in Tenable Vulnerability Management, see Unlink an Agent in the Tenable Vulnerability Management User Guide.
+- To unlink an agent with the nessuscli tool, run the # nessuscli agent unlink command. - To unlink an agent in Tenable Nessus Manager, see Unlink an Agent in the Tenable Nessus User Guide. - To unlink an agent in Tenable Vulnerability Management, see Unlink an Agent in the Tenable Vulnerability Management User Guide.